laeeraa/object-detection-demo-app/README.md

 python demo/image_demo.py demo/demo.jpg rtmdet-ins-s --show
 ```

-If everything worked fine you can now go pack to your root-directory
+If everything worked fine you can now go back to your root-directory
 `cd ../../../..` and

 ### start the app